Make a gift in memory of someone special.

 Dorothy's family would like to encourage the development of contemporary embroidery, knowing that she felt it was a timeless art form with a future as well as a past, and were delighted when Manchester Metropolitan University agreed to set up the prize fund so that her many friends and admirers could memorialise her life and work.
 The family hopes that students will think of the prize as a gift from an absent friend; one who wishes them well in their lives and careers.

-Charlotte Derby, BA (Hons) Textiles in Practice 2015 and first recipient of the prize
+Hayley Jayne Ovitts, BA (Hons) Textiles in Practice and Prize recipient 2017

 James Brownhill died tragically in a climbing accident just before he graduated in physiotherapy in 2011.
 His tutors and friends at Manchester Met wanted to do something special in his memory and contacted his parents to discuss their ideas.
 A prize was established at the University and is awarded annually to a final year student as the James Brownhill Memorial Prize for Clinical Excellence in Physiotherapy.